mmenestret/jdegoes.github.io/_posts/2018-02-13-blockchain-myths.md

 ## Myth 1: Blockchain Is Digital Currencies

-Many early applications of blockchain technology have been directed at the creation of digital currencies (more precisely: de-centralized, consensus-driven, append-only ledgers).
+Many early applications of blockchain technology have been directed at the creation of digital assets that can be used as currencies (more precisely: de-centralized, consensus-driven, append-only ledgers).

 Blockchain technology itself, however, is neither about nor restricted to the creation of digital currencies.